-Apple reportedly planning to begin production of new iPhone model this quarter [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Apple reportedly planning to begin production of new iPhone model this quarter [UPDATED]Alex Wagner - Editorial Director of News and Content

 The new iPhone rumor mill has started churning once again.
 A new report from The Wall Street Journal claims that Apple will begin production of a new model iPhone that is "similar in size and shape" to the iPhone 5 in the second quarter of this year.
 The publication suggests that that could lead to a summer launch for the new iPhone, which could mean that the next iPhone will debut earlier in the year than the iPhone 4S and iPhone 5, which were introduced in October and September, respectively.

 This isn't the first time that we've heard rumblings that the next iPhone will be similar to the iPhone 5, as a report from earlier this year claimed that the next model will look fairly similar to the iPhone 5 that we've got now.
 Apple's previous device releases also suggest that we'll be getting an iPhone with a design similar to the iPhone 5, as we saw Apple follow the iPhone 3G with the iPhone 3GS and then introduced the iPhone 4S after the iPhone 4.
 One feature that is rumored to be upgraded in this new iPhone 5S is its rear camera, which may feature a 13-megapixel sensor (iPhone 5 is 8-megapixel) and larger flash.